Benefits

 Holiday supplement with unemployment benefit

-You do not need to apply for holiday supplement, as this is something NAV considers automatically.
+You do not need to apply for holiday supplement, as this is something Nav considers automatically.

 If you qualify for holiday supplement, we will calculate how much you will get, and we will send you a letter about this.